Welcome to Buckton Fields

 Q. Are there plans for new bus lanes and cycle paths?

 The provision of footpaths and cycleways would be developed as part of the transport infrastructure.
-The development will also contribute to improved bus infrastructure, which could include bus lanes.
 Full details will be agreed with the County Council.
 These will help secure a sustainable development that is not over-reliant on the car.

 THE DEVELOPMENT PLANS AND INFRASTRUCTURE